MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

     For more information about identity matching, see [Identity matching in Microsoft Entra ID](#identity-matching-in-azure-ad).
 1. Licenses assigned to the Microsoft Entra user accounts.
 It's recommended to assign licenses to a dynamic group: when new users are provisioned in Microsoft Entra ID, the licenses are automatically assigned.
 For more information, see [Assign licenses to users by group membership in Microsoft Entra ID][AZ-2]
-1. Enable federated sign-in on the Windows devices
+1. Enable Federated sign-in or Web sign-in on the Windows devices, depending if the devices are shared or assigned to a single student

-To use federated sign-in, the devices must have Internet access.
-This feature doesn't work without it, as the authentication is done over the Internet.
+To use Federated sign-in or Web sign-in, the devices must have Internet access.
+These features don't work without it, as the authentication is done over the Internet.

 > [!IMPORTANT]
 > WS-Fed is the only supported federated protocol to join a device to Microsoft Entra ID.
 If you have a SAML 2.0 IdP, it's recommended to complete the Microsoft Entra join process using one of the following methods: